mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/uninstall/index.md

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->
 You may uninstall DC/OS Kubernetes from its command line interface.

-From the DC/OS Kubernetes CLI, enter
+From a terminal window, enter:

 ```shell
 dcos kubernetes cluster delete --cluster-name=kubernetes-cluster